Kharkiv Mathematical Society: Publishing activities of the Society

 At first, there were two issues a year in size ranging from two to five printed sheets.

 In 1960, the publications of the Communications of the Kharkov Mathematical Society were suspended.

 Later, in 1965 due to the efforts of Naum Akhiezer the journal Theory of functions, functional analysis and applications was founded, which was published until 1992.

-From 1994 to 1999 the Kharkov Mathematical Society participated in the publication of the journal Mathematical Physics, Analysis and Geometry.
+From 1994 to 1999 the Kharkiv Mathematical Society participated in the publication of the journal Mathematical Physics, Analysis and Geometry.